 HBOT token holders have the right to approve all pull requests, or proposed code changes, to the official Hummingbot code repository.
 All pull requests will only be merged into

-development and included in a subsequent release if there is an approved PRP on the Hummingbot Snapshot space related to it.
+development and included in a subsequent release if there is an approved PRP on Snapshot related to it.

 |Min HBOT Balance to create||1|

 |Quorum Percentage||0.1% of HBOT circulating supply|

 Anyone can submit a new pull request in the Hummingbot repository.

 For a pull request to be included in a PRP, it must satisy the following requirements:

 - Contain a clear description of what what Pull Request does and why it is needed;